sebhoerl/matsim-fleetpy/README.md

 A list of rejected requests can be provided that are from that point on removed from the system.

 Optionally, each instruction can be assigned an `id`.
 This way, it can be later tracked whether a defined instruction has been finished the next time the state is provided.

+The `waitFor` attribute defines how long the simulation should continue (in simulated seconds) until the next communication with the dispatcher should happen.
+The default indicates that communication happens immediately in the next time step.

 - State: The assignment is answered by a *State* after the next simulation step has been performed: